fvaleri/cdc/camel-cdc/README.md

                                                                        |--> [format-converter] --> (json-queue)
 ```

-We use the *Debezium PostgreSQL Component* as the endpoint which instantiates an event-driven consumer.
+We use the *Debezium PostgreSQL Component* as the endpoint which creates an event-driven consumer.
 This is a wrapper around Debezium embedded engine which enables CDC without the need to maintain Kafka clusters.

 Compile and run the application.